 Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
-Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at rcpd.msu.edu.
+Requests for accommodations by persons with disabilities or for wearing a mask indoors may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at rcpd.msu.edu.
 Once your eligibility for an accommodation has been determined, you will be issued a Verified Individual Services Accommodation ("VISA") form.
 Please present this form to the course coordinator at the start of the term and/or two weeks prior to the accommodation date.
 Requests received after this date may not be honored.